-We give a brief overview of the N00N state FOG in~\rs{phaseideal}, and obtain the spurious single photon count rate in~\rs{uncorr}.
-In~\rs{experimentTest} we analyze the resulting phase uncertainty applying the parameters of today's leading experimental quantum FOG, {which has reached the earth's rotation sensitivity regime~\cite{Silvestri:2024}.} As an outlook, we discuss an upcoming quantum FOG experiment, along with prospects for higher order photonic N00N states.
-In the Appendix, we summarize some competing noise sources.
+We give a brief overview of the N00N state FOG in~\rs{phaseideal}.
+In~\rs{phaseGeneral} we look at the phase uncertainty, and insert a squeezed state to determine false coincidence counts and the resulting upper limit to the squeezed amplitude in~\rs{SecUpperXi}.
+In~\rs{experimentTest} we apply the parameters of today's experimental quantum FOGs~\cite{Fink_2019,Silvestri_2024}.
+As an outlook, we discuss an upcoming quantum FOG experiment, along with prospects for higher order and flux photonic N00N states.